 Bachelor's in Biology Program Admissions

 As you research biology degrees, make a list of 3-5 to apply to, including a mix of safety and reach schools.
-Most schools have similar requirements for applications, though online programs tend to have more involved applications.
+Most schools have similar requirements for applications.
 Applications are completed mostly online, though you may need to mail certain documents, like transcripts or letters of recommendation, in hard copy.

 - Minimum GPA: The most competitive colleges and universities seriously consider applicants who possess a 3.0 high school GPA or higher.
 Less selective schools may only require a 2.5 GPA.